Sales funnel vs sales pipeline: the complete guide

 Metrics to track in your sales pipeline

-1. Number of deals in the pipeline: this will help you predict your output and give an accurate idea of whether or not your sales team are on track
+1. Number of deals in the pipeline: this will help you predict your output and give an accurate idea of whether or not your sales team are on track to meet their targets.

-2. Average deal size: this will help calculate how big the deals are in a given period and will highlight which products or features are your most popular
+2. Average deal size: this will help calculate how big the deals are in a given period and will highlight which products or features are your most popular.

 The benefits of a sales pipeline